Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Sorry."

 "For what?
 Playing to win?
-So did I. And…I’m sorry, too, Vemik.
+So did I. And...
+I’m sorry, too, Vemik.
 Think I got carried away."

 All insults were forgiven as far as Vemik concerned.
 Even through his bruised pride it was good to have his friend back and to see that he’d grown stronger and better.
 He raised his hand, Jooyun’s palm slapped into it and the two men dragged each other into a fond hug.